strand/make.bettermistak.es/source/resume/index.markdown

 * Wrote and refactored readable and maintainable code for a Ruby/Rails site.
 * Improved the style and behavior of Contour.com.
 * Developed features which interact with social networks and internal APIs.
-* Deployed hotfixes and scheduled updates to our Heroku-based site.
+* Deployed updates and hotfixes to our Heroku-based site.

 **Production Specialist,** Microsoft contracting through Aquent, July 2011 – October 2011

 * Edited XML content and queried databases using internal tools.
-* Ran shell commands and scripts to prepare content for localization handoffs.
+* Ran PowerShell commands and scripts to prepare content.
-* Investigated details and troubleshot problems to resolve tickets.

 **Consultant,** _Content Migration Project,_ Aquent Studios, March 2011 – May 2011